How did Mina Chang get a State Department job in the first place?

 On her path to Washington, Chang pushed some tenuous connections too far.

 After hearing concerns from a cadet working as an intern at the nonprofit, the faculty member, who did not want to be identified, looked up the organization's website and concluded the charity was not worthy of a West Point association.
-He told NBC News, "I realized this is 100 percent bullshit.
-I said, 'Pull the interns'."
+He said, "I realized this is 100 percent bulls---.
+I said, 'Pull the interns.'"

 After the cadet program collapsed, West Point asked Chang's charity to stop using West Point's logo — and the logo of the academy's Center on Civil and Military Operations — in her materials.
 She took the material down when requested.
 When Chang was nominated for an even more senior job at the U.S. Agency for International Development, congressional staffers reviewing her background caught wind of the West Point episode.